Experts answer: How often will I need a Covid jab?

-Most Kiwis are unlikely to need an annual jab to guard against Covid-19, an expert says - but vulnerable people still might need a boost every six months.
+Many Kiwis may not need a frequent jab to guard against Covid-19, an expert says - but vulnerable people still might need a boost as often as every six months.

 Just how often we'll need to get a jab remains one of the biggest questions hanging over a pandemic that's far from finished, with scientists still learning about what immunity we're gaining from boosting and infection.